Newton's law of cooling

-In heat conduction, Newton's Law is generally followed as a consequence of Fourier's law.
+In heat conduction, Newton's law is generally followed as a consequence of Fourier's law.
 The thermal conductivity of most materials is only weakly dependent on temperature, so the constant heat transfer coefficient condition is generally met.
 In convective heat transfer, Newton's Law is followed for forced air or pumped fluid cooling, where the properties of the fluid do not vary strongly with temperature, but it is only approximately true for buoyancy-driven convection, where the velocity of the flow increases with temperature difference.
 In the case of heat transfer by thermal radiation, Newton's law of cooling holds only for very small temperature differences.

 When stated in terms of temperature differences, Newton's law (with several further simplifying assumptions, such as a low Biot number and a temperature-independent heat capacity) results in a simple differential equation expressing temperature-difference as a function of time.
 The solution to that equation describes an exponential decrease of temperature-difference over time.
 This characteristic decay of the temperature-difference is also associated with Newton's law of cooling.

 Historical background

 Isaac Newton published his work on cooling anonymously in 1701 as "Scala graduum Caloris.
-Calorum Descriptiones & signa" in Philosophical Transactions, volume 22, issue 270.
+Calorum Descriptiones & signa." in Philosophical Transactions.
+It was the first heat transfer formulation and serves as the formal basis of convective heat transfer.

 Newton did not originally state his law in the above form in 1701.
 Rather, using today's terms, Newton noted after some mathematical manipulation that the rate of temperature change of a body is proportional to the difference in temperatures between the body and its surroundings.
 This final simplest version of the law, given by Newton himself, was partly due to confusion in Newton's time between the concepts of heat and temperature, which would not be fully disentangled until much later.

 In 2020, Maruyama and Moriya repeated Newton's experiments with modern apparatus, and they applied modern data reduction techniques.
 In particular, these investigators took account of thermal radiation at high temperatures (as for the molten metals Newton used), and they accounted for buoyancy effects on the air flow.
 By comparison to Newton's original data, they concluded that his measurements (from 1692 to 1693) had been "quite accurate".